-We obtain funding through both wholesale and retail sources.
-Consistent with our liquidity risk mitigation strategies, we continue to source term funding in the wholesale markets from a variety of clients and geographic locations, borrowing across a range of maturities, using a mix of funding instruments.
-Credit ratings are important to CIBC's ability to raise funds in the wholesale debt markets at competitive prices.
+We maintain access to term wholesale funding through many channels such as wholesale deposits in Canada and the U.S., medium-term note programs in Canada, the U.S. and Europe, through our covered bond programme, through credit card securitization in Canada and the U.S., and through a number of mortgage securitization programs.
+Access to wholesale funding sources and the cost of funds are dependent on various factors including credit ratings.
 A downgrading of CIBC's credit ratings could result in higher funding costs and reduce access to wholesale debt markets.
-CIBC's wholesale funding and credit ratings are also discussed beginning on page 62 of the 2012 MD&A under the heading "Management of Risk - Liquidity Risk".
+CIBC's wholesale funding and credit ratings are also discussed beginning on page 67 of the 2013 MD&A under the heading "Liquidity Risk - Funding".

-The table below provides the ratings for CIBC's Class A Preferred shares and debt obligations as at December 5, 2012:
+The table below provides the ratings for CIBC's Class A Preferred shares and debt obligations as at December 4, 2013:

 DBRS MOODY'S STANDARD & POOR'S FITCH

-PREFERRED SHARES Pfd-1 (low) 3 Baa1 4 P-2(High) P-25 BBB
+PREFERRED SHARES Pfd-1 (low) Baa2 P-2 P-2(Low) BBB

-LONG-TERM SENIOR DEBT AA Aa2 4 A+ AA-
+LONG-TERM SENIOR DEBT AA Aa3 A+ AA-

-SUBORDINATED DEBT AA (low) Aa3 4 A- A+
+SUBORDINATED DEBT AA (low) A3 BBB+ A+

 SHORT-TERM DEBT R-1 (high) P-1 A-1 F1+